aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/extract-notes-slide-from-a-powerpoint-presentation/_index.md

 $slidesApi = new SlidesApi(null, $configuration);

-// Extract slide notes from the second slide as an XPS document.
+// Extract slide notes from the first slide as an XPS document.
 $pptStream = fopen("MyPresentation.pptx", 'r');
-$xpsFile = $slidesApi->downloadNotesSlideOnline($pptStream, 2, NotesSlideExportFormat::XPS);
+$xpsFile = $slidesApi->downloadNotesSlideOnline($pptStream, 1, NotesSlideExportFormat::XPS);

 echo "The XPS document was saved to ", $xpsFile->getPathname();
 ```